Association football tactics and skills: Free-kicks from short range

 At free-kicks from short range, particularly when defending a direct free-kick, a wall of defensive players is lined up.
 The number of players who form the wall depends on the angle and distance from the goal, the opponent's assumed shooting skills, and the need to mark opponents to whom the ball might be passed.
 The wall is usually set up at the direction of the defending goalkeeper to block a direct shot at the near post.
 The goalkeeper is normally positioned nearer the far post.
 In order to increase the difficulty for the free-kick taker to kick the ball over the wall and into the goal it is common for the players in the wall to jump vertically when the kick is taken.

 Defending indirect free-kicks provides different difficulties for the defending team.
-The wall must be prepared to charge down the ball once it has been touched by the free-kick taker, and other defenders must be alert to the attacking team's practised set-plays.
-Getting the ball over the wall and then to dip into the bottom corner is a superb skill.
+The wall must be prepared to charge down the ball once it has been touched by the free-kick taker, and other defenders must be alert to the attacking team's practiced set-plays.
+Getting the ball over the wall and then to dip into the bottom corner is a superb strike.

 Corner kicks and other crosses

-At corner kicks, and at direct free kick, indirect free kick or throw-ins that are likely to become a cross, most teams use man-on-man marking, even those which otherwise play zone defence.
+At corner kicks, and at direct free kick, indirect free kick or throw-ins that are likely to distribute a cross, most teams use man-on-man marking, even those which otherwise play zone defence.
 Each player is given an opponent to mark, in advanced football they usually have been assigned an opponent before the match.
 Substituting at the time of a defensive set piece is regarded as unwise, as play may be started before the substitute has come into marking position.

 A few teams use the tactic of gathering defenders on one line on corner kicks and similar situations, in effect giving them the responsibility for zones instead of particular opponents.